-4) Debtor solutions
+J.4 Debtor solutions

-The DRF should publish and keep updated a summary of the circumstance in which debt management plans, consolidation loans, IVAs and bankruptcy respectively are recommended to debtors by DRF members (i.e. a description of each of the available 'solutions' which would enable the reader to differentiate between them as to flexibility, the extent to which creditors are bound in, period, cost, disclosure, downsides, current failure rates, returns to creditors etc).
+The DRF should publish and keep updated a summary of the circumstances in which debt management plans, consolidation loans, IVAs, bankruptcy and Debt Relief Orders (and in Scotland, sequestrations, trust deeds, protected trust deeds and debt arrangement schemes) respectively are recommended to debtors by DRF members (i.e. a description of each of the available 'solutions' which would enable the reader to differentiate between them as to flexibility, the extent to which creditors are bound in, period, cost, disclosure, downsides, current failure rates, returns to creditors etc.).

-5) Research into industry performance
+J.5 Research into industry performance